XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Introduction

-In the experiments, we evaluate XiYan-SQL on two benchmarks, BIRD \cite{bird} and Spider \cite{spider}, to demonstrate the superiority of the framework.
-For the well-known and challenging BIRD benchmark, we achieve an execution accuracy of 75.63\%, surpassing all other methods and establishing a new SOTA performance.
+In the experiments, we evaluate XiYan-SQL on two benchmarks, BIRD \cite{bird}, and Spider \cite{spider}, to demonstrate the superiority of the framework.
+For the well-known and challenging BIRD benchmark, we achieve an execution accuracy of 75.63\%.
+This result established a new SOTA performance on the BIRD leaderboard upon our submission on December 17, 2024.
 For the Spider test set, we achieve SOTA performance with an execution accuracy of 89.65\%.
 The extensive experimental results and comprehensive analysis further confirm the effectiveness and robustness of our method.
-The related code and models have been gradually released to support community research. \footnote{https://github.com/XGenerationLab/XiYan-SQL}
+The related code and models are being incrementally released through our project's main repository to support community research. \footnote{https://github.com/XGenerationLab/XiYan-SQL}

-Our main contributions are as follows: \begin{itemize} \item We propose XiYan-SQL, a novel Text-to-SQL framework that effectively integrates multiple SQL generators to generate high-quality and diverse SQL candidates, achieving new SOTA performance on both the BIRD and Spider benchmarks. \item We introduce a Schema Filter Module that generates multiple high-quality schemas with different precision and recall through multi-path retrieval and iterative column selection. \item We implement effective fine-tuning methods to construct multiple SQL generators, including enhancing the model's adaptability to task complexity through multi-task fine-tuning strategies, thus developing high-accuracy generation models, and constructing diverse models with different generation advantages through multi-format SQL enhancement training. \item We propose a candidate reorganization strategy that utilizes an SQL selection model to identify the optimal SQL from multiple candidates. \item Comprehensive experimental results demonstrate the effectiveness of the XiYan-SQL framework and its key components. \end{itemize}
+Our main contributions are as follows. \begin{itemize} \item We propose XiYan-SQL, a novel Text-to-SQL framework that effectively integrates multiple SQL generators to generate high-quality and diverse SQL candidates, achieving new SOTA performance on both the BIRD and Spider benchmarks. \item We introduce a Schema Filter Module that generates multiple high-quality schemas with different precision and recall through multi-path retrieval and iterative column selection. \item We implement effective fine-tuning methods to construct multiple SQL generators, including enhancing the model's adaptability to task complexity through multi-task fine-tuning strategies, thus developing high-accuracy generation models, and constructing diverse models with different generation advantages through multi-format SQL enhancement training. \item We propose a novel selection approach, combining a candidate reorganization strategy with a powerful SQL selection model to identify the optimal SQL from multiple candidates. \item Comprehensive experimental results demonstrate the effectiveness of the XiYan-SQL framework and its key components. \end{itemize}

 This paper is organized as follows.
 In Section \ref{related_work}, we review the development of Text-to-SQL and the current work related to LLMs.
 In Section \ref{Methodology}, we introduce the complete XiYan-SQL framework, along with detailed explanations of the methods for Schema Filtering, Multiple SQL Generation, and SQL Selection.
 Then, in Section \ref{sec4}, we present a thorough and comprehensive experimental evaluation.
 Finally, we provide important empirical insights related to the XiYan-SQL technology in Section \ref{Discussion}, and conclude the paper in Section \ref{Conclusion}.